Arthurbdt/inventory-simulation/README.md

 The model simulates various inventory policy systems and allows users to determine the reorder point and order size parameters minimizing total inventory costs.

-# Problem formulation
+## Problem formulation
-A company wants to determine which quantity of a single product it should keep in inventory.
+A company wants to determine which policy will minimize monthly costs for a single product inventory.
+The company needs to decide on a reorder point (number of units under which an order will be placed) and an order size.
+Inventory levels are reviewed once a month.
+The performance of the policy is evaluated over a 120 months period.

-**Customer demands**
+#### Customer demands

 The time between demands is exponentially distributed with a mean of 0.1 month.